wtetsu/gaze/doc/parallel.md

 gaze -c make '*.go'
 ```

-What should happen when you update multiple \*.go files during the first `make` stays running?
+What should happen when you update multiple \*.go files during the first `make` is still running?
 The Gaze's answer is below.

 ![p05](img/p05.png)